Georgian or Victorian ring?

 The only concern I have about the ring is its stellar appearance – it seems to be in remarkable condition.
 Most of the foil backings on Georgian rings have worn away or have been professionally restored through a somewhat painstaking process.
 It is possible, because of its mint appearance, that the ring could have been made at a later date (mid-Victorian age or even later) or it could be a replica.

-If the ring was purchased from a reputable antique retailer, than I wouldn’t worry about it being a replica and I would have to agree with the assessment of the ring.
-But keep in mind that Georgian rings are very rare, and rings which survived in mint condition even rarer, so if you are interested in pre-Victorian rings be especially cautious on where you are purchasing them.
+If the ring was purchased from a reputable antique retailer, than I wouldn’t worry about it being a replica - but is possible that the ring could be a late-Victorian ring too, although if the antique retailer is very experienced than I would go with the original assessment.
+But keep in mind that Georgian rings are very rare, and rings which survived in mint condition even rarer, so if you are interested in pre-Victorian rings be especially cautious about where you are purchasing them.

 Hope this info helps!